pcardotatgit/webex_for_xdr_part-3_webhook_bot/README.md

 ## Prerequisit

 You must have created a webex bot first.
 If your bot is located into your laptop then use **ngork** to make it available on the INTERNET.
+This requires you to have an ngrok account with a valid ngro authentication token.
+The free ngrok tier gives you that.

 Have a look to the instructions here for that [Create a webex bot](https://github.com/pcardotatgit/Webex_Team_Chat_Bot_Python)